NetherWiki/nether/skyshale/_dev/inbox.md

 We have a list of individuals who read it and attempted suicide.
 This list is a table and we mention causes of death (including failed attempts leading to commas and supposed recoveries that killed themselves as soon as they were released from  suicide watch), there are many reported self-immolations.

+We open with a quote where Skyshale says she was never good at lying to others and she is even worse at lying to herself.
+She knows she's on a path to self-destruction now, she can't fight the truth, she doesn't know how.

 ## The Standard Framework
 Skyshale uses the term 'self-assembling' to describe the way splinter Prototheist groups grow and merge back together.